They were relocated for the Nandoni dam. 22 years later they have still not been compensated

 When the department failed to take the remedial action, the villagers again appealed to the Public Protector, in 2009.
 The department was given two months to implement the recommendations, but it still has not done this ten years later.

 Oupa Segalwe of the Public Protector said: “The Nandoni issue has been as frustrating for the Public Protector as it has been for the affected communities.
-The investigation report was issued by Advocate Lawerence Mushwana in 2009 and it’s now ten years and implementation of the remedial action is still an issue.
+The investigation report was issued by Advocate Lawrence Mushwana in 2009 and it’s now ten years and implementation of the remedial action is still an issue.
 However, our compliance manager continues to monitor the situation.”

 Segwale said the Public Protector does not have the resources to enforce implementation by way of a court order.
 The only other option available is to involve Parliament.